 Friday Night Live

-- FNL programs build partnerships for positive and healthy youth development, which engages youth as active leaders and resources in their communities while building skills in a fun and safe environment.
+- FNL programs build partnerships for positive and healthy youth development, which engage youth as active leaders and resources in their communities while building skills in a fun and safe environment.

 What are Developmental Assets?